Stalker who worshipped incel killer Elliot Rodger sentenced to 30 months prison

 David Kaufman, 28, terrorised and harassed his victims though threats of violence

-A self-described incel who idolised notorious mass killer Elliot Rodger has been sentenced to 30 months in federal prison for “terrorising” female victims.
+A self-described incel – or “involuntary celibate” – who idolised notorious mass killer Elliot Rodger has been sentenced to 30 months in federal prison for “terrorising” female victims.

 David Kaufman, 28, of Peekskill, New York, stalked and harrassed at least three women between February 2019 and August 2020, bombarding them with death, bomb and rape threats through social media, court records show.

 Authorities say Kaufman took inspiration from the mysoginistic mass murderer Elliot Rodger, who killed six people and injured fourteen others near a college campus in California in 2014.
+In a video found after his death he said he blamed women for rejecting him.

 The disturbing messages sent by Kaufman included a picture of one of Rodger’s female murder victims, along with the message: “This is what happened when a woman said ‘no’ to Elliot Rodger,” according to a statement from the Southern District of New York.